Finding & Working with Contractors | 28 views |

 What's Normal in Ottawa

-Be especially wary if the contractor also:
+Be especially cautious if the contractor also:

 • Showed up at your door unsolicited